José Quijada (baseball)

-José Gregorio Quijada (born November 9, 1995) is a Venezuelan professional baseball pitcher who is a free agent.
+José Gregorio Quijada (born November 9, 1995) is a Venezuelan professional baseball pitcher for the Tokyo Yakult Swallows of the Nippon Professional Baseball (NPB).
 He has previously played in Major League Baseball (MLB) for the Miami Marlins and Los Angeles Angels.

 Professional career

 Miami Marlins

 Quijada was signed as an international free agent by the Miami Marlins on September 9, 2013.
 He made his professional debut in 2014 for the Rookie-level Dominican Summer League Marlins, going 5–5 with a 2.91 ERA in 74 innings.
 In 2015, he pitched 8 innings for the Rookie-level Gulf Coast League Marlins, going 0–0 with a 0.00 ERA.
 He split the 2016 season between the Class A Greensboro Grasshoppers and the Class A-Advanced Jupiter Hammerheads, accumulating a 5–2 record with a 2.32 ERA over 50 innings.
 His 2017 was split between Jupiter and the Double-A Jacksonville Jumbo Shrimp, accumulating a 5–1 record with a 3.23 ERA over 55.2 innings.
 He split his 2018 season between Jacksonville and the Triple-A New Orleans Baby Cakes, going 2–6 with a 3.00 ERA over 62.1 innings.

 The Marlins added him to their 40-man roster after the 2018 season.
 He opened the 2019 season with New Orleans.
 On April 23, he was promoted to the major league roster for the first time.
 He made his major league debut on April 24, pitching 2/3 of an inning in relief.
 His first decision was a loss to the Chicago Cubs on May 8 that year; he allowed a walk-off solo home run to Jason Heyward in the 11th inning.
 He was optioned to New Orleans three days later.
 On February 3, 2020, Quijada was designated for assignment by the Marlins.